CubeSat2030/ZR6BN-0/README.md

 	•	Bluetooth PAN configured
 	•	Data logging & wipe functions operational

-⸻
+---

-Would you like me to also add a diagram of the network architecture (Pi ↔ Bluetooth PAN ↔ Ground Station) into the Markdown file so it’s visual and easier for new contributors?
+Do you also want me to add a **second diagram showing the data pipeline** (Sensors → Logger → JSON → Flask Dashboard → Ground Station), or is the network architecture diagram enough?
 ~~~

 ├── .gitattributes